Montana/how2meetgirls/README.md

 <img width="1361" alt="Screenshot 2024-02-20 at 5 27 47 AM" src="https://github.com/Montana/how2meetgirls/assets/20936398/cc1d65a6-0925-4836-b187-e15592d86c8f">

 ## some reminders

 Don't use the Wife n Life Calculator that Patrick Steadman and I made.
 The seven question sequence is probably going to get you a low score, it's 2024.
 Don't put much merit into it.

+## she brought her bro friend over who knows nothing about programming

+Some topics you could discuss:

+* RobinHood
+* Plaid
+* Stripe
+* Braintree (possibly)
+* Acorns
+* Make the joke "How does NerdWallet make money?"